Wittiza: Concessions upon succession

 Of Wittiza's early acts after his father's demise was the rescission of the exile of several noblemen.
 He returned their slaves and confiscated property, and reinstated them in their palatine offices.
 Wittiza also had the cautiones written against them burned publicly.
 The cautiones were probably pledges, cessions, or confessions the exiles had been forced to sign; or statements of debt to the treasury.
 Wittiza also returned land which his family was holding to the royal fisc in accordance with the law.
 All this activity was probably a response to complaints made about his father's rule and which he considered politically wise to correct.
-The Chronicle of 754 calls Wittiza "merciful", and only criticizes the method of his succession, probably in reference to these events and to the hated Ergica.
+The Chronicle of 754 calls Wittiza "merciful", and only criticizes the method of his succession, probably in reference to these events and to the hated Egica.

 Legislation

 During his years of sole government, Wittiza promulgated two new laws and issued a revised version of the Liber Iudiciorum.
-This reissue, too, may be related to the political situation following Ergica's death and Wittiza's need to consolidate his authority and the support of the nobility and the clergy.
+This reissue, too, may be related to the political situation following Egica's death and Wittiza's need to consolidate his authority and the support of the nobility and the clergy.

 Though he himself passed no legislation further oppressing the Jews, Wittiza also probably did not repeal the legislation of his father in that regard.
 A thirteenth-century chronicle by Lucas of Tuy accuses Wittiza of relieving the oppression of the Jews and being eager for their support in an attempt to smear him as a "Jew-lover."
 The accuracy of Lucas' statement, despite the lateness of it, has been bolstered by the fact that Lucas was from Tui, the Galician city whereat Wittiza probably ruled as sub-king under his father at one point.
 Perhaps the people of Tui preserved an oral tradition or perhaps the canons of XVIII Toledo were available to Lucas.

-A law sometimes attributed to Ergica which prescribes the caldaria (ordeal of boiling water) for those accused of theft no matter how small the sum has been attributed to Wittiza by some.
+A law sometimes attributed to Egica which prescribes the caldaria (ordeal of boiling water) for those accused of theft no matter how small the sum has been attributed to Wittiza by some.